rebeclem/aphids/snaq.md

 Pkg.activate("/home/rebecca.clement/.julia/project1")
 Pkg.instantiate()
 ```
+* Use Pkg.status() to see what packages you have loaded.
 * Update the [runSNaQ.jl](scripts/runSNaQ.jl) to have the correct csv and tree file names, as well as the correct pathway to your julia project.
 Then run `sbatch ../../scripts/snaq.sh`.